 Sales forecasting is essential for short and medium-term business planning.
 An accurate forecast can help you manage your cashflow and allocate the resources you need to meet your business objectives.
-Bryan McCrae explains how to build an effective sales forecast
+Bryan McCrae of Cognitive Sales Consulting explains how to build an effective sales forecast

 Sales forecasting is a key part of business planning and enables you to work out what your revenue is likely to be from month to month over a fixed period.
 Without this knowledge, it is difficult to sensibly see what funds are going to be flowing into your business and make practical decisions about stock purchasing, staffing levels and investment in equipment and premises.